-As the fraud lexicon keeps on getting more complex every day, we decided to go back to the basics in this article and define the different types of ad fraud.
+As the fraud lexicon keeps on getting more complex every day, we decided to go back to the basics in this article and define the different types of ad fraud (not to be confused with ad fraud techniques!).
 Through giving a couple of examples of the technical mechanisms at work to make fraud possible, we hope to bring some more awareness to the threats and consequences.

 Click fraud: happens with pay-per-click advertising and may involve either humans (e.g. click farm) a computer program (e.g. malware) or an automated script (e.g. malicious bot traffic) pretending to be a genuine user and clicking on ad banners with no legitimate interest in the product being advertised.
 Illegitimate clicks not only inflate the cost-per-click artificially, they also generate fake traffic, resulting in an illegitimate increase of publisher’s or affiliate’s revenues.
 A sophisticated example of click fraud is click flooding: this is when a fraudulent source of traffic sends fake clicks to boost volumes in order to hide fraudulent conversions, maintain a lower CR and going unnoticed.